CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/VictoryLevels.md

 - Victory levels from Physical or Bodily damage can be reduced equal to the amount of STR a character has per combat.
 If STR is negative, the level of Victory increases by 1.
 - Victory levels from Mental or Soul damage can be reduced equal to the amount of INT a character has per combat.
 If INT is negative, the level of Victory increases by 1.
-- A character is rendered Unconscious once they've taken a summed 5 or above injury dice.
 - Any lower victory level outcome can be achieved.

 ## Level 1 victory